-Concacaf retains the right to determine the structure, format of play and match schedule for The Competition.
+Concacaf retains the right to determine the structure, format of play and match calendar for The Competition.

-2021 Concacaf Gold Cup Prelims
+2023 Concacaf Gold Cup Prelims

-12.1.
-The Gold Cup Prelims will be played in a format which features two (2) rounds of competition.
+- 12.1.
+The Gold Cup Prelims will be played in a format which features two (2) rounds of competition. - 12.2.

-- 12.2.
 Round One: The twelve Participating Member Associations will be divided into six matchups as follows: - Matchup #1: Team A vs Team B - Matchup #2: Team A vs Team B - Matchup #3: Team A vs Team B - Matchup #4: Team A vs Team B - Matchup #5: Team A vs Team B - Matchup #6: Team A vs Team B - 12.3.
 The teams in each matchup will be determined via a draw.
-After single elimination play, the six winners of each matchup will advance to Round Two. - 12.4.
-Round Two of the Gold Cup Prelims will be played in a single elimination format composed of three matchups: - Matchup #7: Winner Matchup #1 vs Winner Matchup #6 - Matchup #8: Winner Matchup #2 vs Winner Matchup #5 - Matchup #9: Winner Matchup #3 vs Winner Matchup #4 - 12.5.
-The three winners of Round Two of the Gold Cup Prelims will advance to the 2021 Concacaf Gold Cup Group Stage. - 12.6.
-If the score is tied at the end of regulation time, the matches will go straight to kicks from the penalty mark to determine the winner in accordance to the Laws of the Game.
+After single elimination play, the six winners of each matchup will advance to Round Two - 12.4.
+Round two of the Gold Cup Prelims will be played in a single elimination format composed of three matchups: - Matchup #7: Winner Matchup 1 vs Winner Matchup 6 - Matchup #8: Winner Matchup 2 vs Winner Matchup 5 - Matchup #9: Winner Matchup 3 vs Winner Matchup 4 - 12.5.
+The three winners of each matchup will advance to the 2023 Concacaf Gold Cup Group Stage. - 12.6.
+If the score is tied at the end of extra time the matches will go straight to kicks from the penalty mark per the Laws of the Game.